 - Vegetable oil /ghee 4 tbsp for dough

 - Oil for deep frying

 - Water for dough around ¾ cup

 Method of preparation For Papdis:

-- In a big mixing bowl, combine the refined flour, wheat flour, semolina, oil, carom seeds (ajwain) and salt .
-Mix them well and rub between the hands.
+- In a big mixing bowl, mix the refined flour, wheat flour, semolina, oil, carom seeds and salt.
+Mix well.

 - Add a little water (it will take around ¾ cup of water) at a time and knead a stiff dough.
 Cover the dough with a damp cloth and set aside for about 15 minutes.